MicrosoftDocs/power-automate-docs/articles/process-advisor-overview.md

    Process mining can be a key driver in making intelligent, day-today improvements on every level.
 You can discover and model processes for which you have data readily available, giving you an X-ray visualization of what goes on in your organization.
 In addition, you can standardize, optimize, and improve operations, while staying informed about progress towards defined key process indicators.

 - **Task mining:** Task mining is better suited to discover tasks happening on the desktop.
 It enables you to zoom-in to specific desktop tasks you might have discovered during your process mining analysis.
 You can understand how your company performs its process tasks through monitoring recorded user actions and collecting data from these actions.
-You'll gain insights from this data that will let you know how processes are performed, find common mistakes while performing tasks, and identify tasks that can be automated.
+You gain insights from this data that lets you know how processes are performed, find common mistakes while performing tasks, and identify tasks that can be automated.

 ## When to use process mining